N1kor4/N1kor4/README.md

-# Nicolas Rabreau - Scientific and Technical Projects
+# Nicolas Rabreau - Me and my Projects

 ## About Me

-I am a final-year engineering student at Phelma (Grenoble INP), specializing in Photonics and Microelectronics, with a strong interest in Quantum Physics and its applications in emerging technologies.
-This repository showcases my work in **C++**, **Python**, and **Arduino**, highlighting my skills in programming and managing complex technical systems.
+I am a final-year engineering student at Phelma - Grenoble INP, specializing in quantum physics and microelectronics, with a strong interest in emerging technologies.
+This repository showcases my work in **C++**, **Python**, and **Arduino** from simple Python plots to **Astro** website.

 ---